 Fast forward to the time of this interview, February 2017, and Manson’s health is quickly deteriorating.
 Family members like Susan Atkins and many of the witnesses from those days are long dead.
 Soon enough, the summer of 1969 and the criminal exploits of the Manson Family will be only as tangible as pages in history, alongside those of Billy the Kid, Bonnie & Clyde, Alvin “Creepy” Karpis, and Bugsy Siegel.
 Firsthand witnesses, though, are still out there.
 I hold a special interest in lending them my ear.

-My partner, Hannah, and I drive north up the 5 freeway from Los Angeles and into the desert shadows of the Owens Valley.
+My girlfriend, Hannah, and I drive north up the 5 freeway from Los Angeles and into the desert shadows of the Owens Valley.
 It’s a different California than most Angelenos know (never mind that it’s the forsaken land from which L.A. steals its water), where ghosts aren’t so easily swept under big money developments.
 Abandoned mines, ghost towns, schizophrenic sky, living canyons that swallow up naive tourists, and the ominously defunct Manzanar Internment Camp, where Japanese-Americans were detained in the wake of Pearl Harbor.
 The Sierra Nevada is a perfect display of nature — esoteric horror layered with an overwhelming beauty.

 Hannah’s father had worked as a corrections officer at the Independence county jail where, on October 11–14, 1969 members of the Family, (including Manson himself and core members like Bruce Davis, Steve “Clem” Krogan, and Lynette “Squeaky” Fromme) were booked after the exhaustive Barker Ranch raid.
 Jim Pursell knew Hannah’s father for years, and it was the only reason Pursell decided to entertain us at all.